 Winter cottage activities

-The first year we owned our previous cottage, one of my brothers suggested that we all head up for the week leading up to New Year’s.
-I thought he was crazy as it was an unwinterized, uninsulated plywood cabin and for the first few years there was no indoor plumbing.
+In the first year of cottage ownership, one of my brothers suggested that we all head up for the week leading up to New Year’s.
+I thought he was crazy as, at the time, it was an unwinterized, uninsulated plywood cabin and for the first few years, no indoor plumbing.
 He assured me that with all our bodies in that small space we’d be plenty warm, especially with all the winter cottage activities that we had planned.
 Since that first year, it has become an annual, not to be missed, tradition.

 The flooding of the ice is a whole other ballgame.
 Steve will happily spend hours with a pump and fire house trying to create the ideal rink conditions.
 There have been years when no one was actually allowed on to the ice until it was perfect and by then it was time to go back home.
 What?!?